-Distributed processing of high bandwidth image data is easily configured by inter-connecting multiple Xtium2-CLHS boards.
+Distributed processing of high bandwidth image data is easily configured by inter-connecting multiple Xtium-CLHS boards.
 The following description and block diagram shows the simple physical setup.
 The user has total control to the actual distributed processing task divisions and algorithms.

-- Connect a camera to J3 of the first Xtium2-CLHS board installed in the first PC.
-This board is defined as the "Data Forwarding Master". - Using a second Camera Link HS cable, connect J2 of the Data Forwarding Master Xtium2-CLHS board to J3 of second Xtium2-CLHS installed in a separate computer or the same as the first Xtium2 if it can manage the processing.
-This second board is defined as the "Data Forwarding Slave #1". - Camera Link HS cables used to interconnect Xtium2-CLHS boards could be up to 15 meters. - Optionally, the J2 connector of the Data Forwarding Slave #1 Xtium2-CLHS board can connect to J3 of a third Xtium2-CLHS ("Data Forwarding Slave #2"). - The number of Data Forwarding Slave boards should not exceed 5, for a total of 6 boards.
-The Xtium2 CLHS boards can either have separate computers or share computers dependent on the distributed processing requirements. - The Xtium2-CLHS driver will automatically detect whether a board is connected to a camera (becoming the Data Forwarding Master) or is connected to forwarded data (becoming a Data Forwarding Slave). - Each Data Forwarding Slave board has full control of the camera data portion transferred to the host computer for processing. - The CORACQ\PRM\DATA\VALID parameter can be used in order for all frame grabbers to acquire the same triggered frames and/or lines.
-Once the parameter is enabled on the master frame grabber, a data valid signal is initiated by the master through the camera trigger message.
+- Connect a camera to 13 of the first Xtium-CLHS board installed in the first PC.
+This board is defined as the "Data Forwarding Master". - Using a second Camera Link HS cable, connect J2 of the Data Forwarding Master Xtium-CLHS board to J3 of second Xtium-CLHS installed in a separate computer or the same as the first Xtium if it can manage the processing.
+This second board is defined as the "Data Forwarding Slave #1". - Camera Link HS cables used to interconnect Xtium-CLHS boards could be up to 15 meters. - Optionally, the J2 connector of the Data Forwarding Slave #1 Xtium-CLHS board can connect to J3 of a third Xtium-CLHS ("Data Forwarding Slave #2"). - The number of Data Forwarding Slave boards should not exceed 5, for a total of 6 boards.
+The Xtium CLHS boards can either have separate computers or share computers dependent on the distributed processing requirements. - The Xtium-CLHS driver will automatically detect whether a board is connected to a camera (becoming the Data Forwarding Master) or is connected to forwarded data (becoming a Data Forwarding Slave). - Each Data Forwarding Slave board has full control of the camera data portion transferred to the host computer for processing. - The use of the CORACQ_PRM_DATA_VALID parameter can be used in order for all frame grabbers to acquire the same triggered frames and/or lines.
+Once the parameter is enabled on the master frame grabber, a data valid signal is initiated by the master frame grabber through the camera trigger message.
 The camera will then pass the data valid control in the video packets.
 On slave frame grabbers that also have the data valid enabled, only the video packets that have the data valid control enabled will be acquired.
-In the case the acquired images are of type variable frame length, the slave frame grabber must select 'Data Valid' as the 'External Frame Trigger Source' Note that during the inactive level of the the external frame trigger, there must be at least one line triggered out of the camera in order for the frame grabbers to detect the actual end of the variable frame.